Artist Statement

 Luna Gui (b.
 1978) holds an MFA and a BFA (Painting) from the National Art School in Sydney.
 Her MFA research project, Seeing Depth: Perception and Phenomenology of Space, established the conceptual foundation for her ongoing investigation into the construction of perceived space.

-Luna has exhibited widely within Sydney’s independent contemporary art scene.
-Key exhibitions include the NAS Postgrad Show, Derivatives (solo), and ABORA 4: Fourth Australian Biennale of Reductive Arts.
+Luna has exhibited frequently within Sydney’s independent contemporary art scene, including the NAS Postgrad Show, Derivatives (solo), and ABORA 4: Fourth Australian Biennale of Reductive Arts.
 She is the recipient of the John Olsen Prize for Drawing (Highly Commended), and her work is held in both private and public collections.

-She is currently developing a two-year research program, Gestalt and Beyond: Constructing Perceived Space, which extends her inquiry into spatial perception through studio experimentation, installation, and international residency engagement.
+She is currently developing a two-year research project, Gestalt and Beyond: Constructing Perceived Space, extending her inquiry through studio experimentation, installation, and collaboration, with a focus on perceived space and the open system.